 Pre / Post Operative Instruction For Skin Resurfacing With LASER

 Laser treatment will create a superficial injury.
 An ointment will be applied immediately after resurfacing.
-It is essential that you keep your lasered areas lubricated with A&D Ointment, or some other comparable product.
-Do nothing for the first 24 hours except apply the ointment and cold compresses.
+It is essential that you keep your lasered areas lubricated with A&D Ointment or some other comparable product.
+Do nothing for the first 24 hours except applying the ointment and cold compresses.

 You may observe white scabs forming on or about the second or third day after resurfacing.
 This is normal.
 Do not pick or pull at the scabs as this is your body’s own method of protecting an injured area.
 They will fall off later, depending upon how quickly your skin heals.
 You will also experience a “weeping” of your skin along with some swelling, this is also normal.

 Your lasered areas will be pink or red, depending on the depth of your laser treatment.
 Loss of skin pigment is normal.
 Complete healing usually occurs in six to eight weeks; however, please do not use any facial products or makeup for one month or until instructed by Dr. Daube.